How to Create a Copywriting Portfolio of Spec Ads

 When you're just starting out, it makes sense to begin your career at a smaller agency that might be more likely to take a chance on someone with only a spec portfolio.
 Small shops are a great training ground where you can work closely with and learn from the minimal staff.

-However, don't discount the bigger agencies.
-They, too, might give you an opportunity if you make a great initial impression on them.
+However, you shouldn't discount the bigger agencies altogether.
+They, too, might give you an opportunity if you make a great initial impression.

 Just because your portfolio consists of spec ads doesn't mean it shouldn't be amazing.
 Make your book more than just good.
-It should impress the creative director with solid, clever, salable copy that showcases your talent.
-If your book is mediocre, the CD is going to think so-so is the best you can do and they'll look elsewhere for someone to wow them.
+It should impress the creative director with articulate, clever, attention-grabbing copy that is bound to increase sales.